keyvan-amiri/PGTNet/README.md

 b.
 Move to the directory `/graphgps/loader` in the `GPS repository` and replace `master_loader.py` by [the one with same name](https://github.com/keyvan-amiri/GT-Remaining-CycleTime/blob/main/master_loader.py) in this repository.
 Here, the most important change is that several new dataset classes are added to handle graph representation of event logs.

 c.
 Copy `GTeventlogHandler.py` from this repository and paste it in the directory `/graphgps/loader/dataset` in the `GPS repository`.
-This files includes multiple `InMemoryDataset` Pytorch Geometric classes.
+[This file](https://github.com/keyvan-amiri/GT-Remaining-CycleTime/blob/main/GTeventlogHandler.py) includes multiple `InMemoryDataset` Pytorch Geometric classes.
 We created one seperate class for each event log.